ksator/lab_management/README.md

 ls backup/
 ```

-### How to configure devices with set/delete commands
+### How to configure junos devices with set/delete commands

 The playbook [**pb.configure.lines.yml**](pb.configure.lines.yml) configures the junos devices with set/delete commands.